 We are committed to building a more diverse and inclusive organization and conservation movement to fully represent and engage all Coloradans and to build as powerful a movement as we can.
 Recruiting staff that better reflects Colorado is a priority and we encourage applicants from all cultures, race, ethnicity, geographies, political affiliation, and all other identities represented in Colorado or protected by law.

-To Apply: If this job truly speaks to you, please fill out this short questionnaire and send a cover letter and resume to Jessica Goad with the subject line “Organizing Director” to firstname.lastname@example.org.
+If this job truly speaks to you, please fill out this short questionnaire and send a cover letter and resume by November 16, 2020 to Nikki Riedt, Operations & Finance Director, at firstname.lastname@example.org.
 No phone calls please.
-Position open until filled.